phyoethura/phyoethura.github.io/content/featured/uBank/index.md

   - MySQL
 ---

-- Our Banking Management System is an application for maintaining a person’s account in a bank.
+- Our Assets Borrowing System is a mobile application for lending and borrowing assets.

-- The main aim of this project is to develop software for Bank Account Management System.
+- Deals with the stuffs managed manually and avoid human mistakes

+- Reduce human effort and time consuming